HerringtonDarkholme/web-deps/README.md

+# Disclaimer & Credits

+This project is inspired by [yoavbls/web-chaos-graph](https://github.com/yoavbls/web-chaos-graph).

+The app is vibe coded by [@HerringtonDarkholme](https://github.com/HerringtonDarkholme/).

+If you like this, please give [ast-grep/ast-grep](https://github.com/ast-grep/ast-grep) a star!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.